jstinle/Artist-vs-Genre/README.md

 - We test our functions using a smaller 80/20 sample of our dataset, in which we created a seperate duplicate csv file of "Artist_success2.csv" in order for us to be able to manipulate it.
 This new testing data can be found under the same testing file as "test_data.csv".
 - Our testing file generates testing data visualizations which are saved as a png and saved directly into our directory.
 However, testing images we already created can be found under our "Testing" file within our directory.

+## Running our files:
+In order to run desired .py files, it must be taken out of the file.
+Using platforms such as, VSCODE requires all files to be in within the direct directory for the code to run from one file to another.
+Though, even considering this, we put our work into files for organizing purposes.